 Margaret holds degrees in business (PhD, UQAM; MBA, McGill), computer science (BSc, McGill), and music (ARCT, Royal Conservatory of Music of Toronto) and plays jazz piano in her spare time.

-Outside of TEN Mimosa is an enthusiastic fan of both the NBA and Formula 1 racing.
+Outside of her work and academic conquests, Mimosa is an enthusiastic fan of both the NBA and Formula 1 racing.

 Natalie is TEN's Impact Analyst.
 She has experience working in the fields of economic development and forestry, and has worked with the Ministry of Natural Resources and Forestry, as well as the Ministry of Northern Development and Mines.
 She holds a Bachelor of Commerce from McMaster University, and two degrees from Lakehead University; an Honours Bachelor of Science in Forestry and a Master of Science in Forestry.
 Natalie’s strengths in research, data analysis, and document development allow her to present valuable recommendations for innovation intermediaries.